Tax expert questions whether PM’s capital gains tax arrangement should continue

 Most of Mr Sunak’s earnings related to a US-based investment fund listed as a blind trust, according to the summary.

-Mr Neidle said it was designed to “avoid any conflict of interest”, meaning Mr Sunak would not see how his investments were being managed.
+Mr Neidle said it is designed to “avoid any conflict of interest”, meaning Mr Sunak will not see how his investments are being managed.

 “This kind of blind arrangement, I don’t think anyone does it except politicians and it is not a term of art – there is no such legal thing as a blind trust,” he said.